NoahMarwitz/CodePath-Week-7/README.md

     -CVE: https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-9061
 2. (Required) Unauthenticated XSS in Comment
   - [ ] Summary:
+  The comment storage method has a limit of 64kb per comment.
+Exceeding this causes the HTML to corrupt, allowing for arbitrary javascript to be run through comments.
     - Vulnerability types: XSS.
 Buffer Overflow
     - Tested in version: 4.2
     - Fixed in version: 4.2.1